To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 You’re on study abroad, you’re under 21, and for the first time in your life you can drink in public!!
-There's always that one person (or group of friends) who are extra.
-They are out every single night, regardless of class, exam, or project presentation the next day.
-Somehow they always bounce back and make it to class, looking a little worse for wear, but ready to do it all again the following night.
-How they don’t have an eternal hangover is baffling to everyone, and you're slightly jealous of their youthful spryness and beer fund.
+But there’s always that one person (or group of friends) who are out every single night, regardless of class, exam, or project presentation the next day.
+And somehow they always bounce back and make it to class, looking a little worse for wear, but ready to do it all again the following night.
+How they don’t have an eternal hangover is baffling to everyone.

-The person everyone is nice to, but mostly to not get blasted on social media.
+The person everyone is nice to, but mostly so they don’t get blasted on social media.
 This is the person who hates where they are studying, and no one can quite figure out why.
-It’s not because they’re homesick- but because they have some personal vendetta against the city they are studying in.
+It’s not because they’re homesick, because they make it clear they wouldn’t want to be home by the posts for their weekend trips- but they have some personal vendetta against the city they are studying in.
 Why?
-I just don’t know, but I'm just gonna let them hate and sadly accept it.
+We don’t know, but we’re just gonna let them hate.

 There’s always one in every group.
-They jokingly say all throughout the semester they’re never leaving, and as the days get closer and closer to departure you actually begin to wonder if they really will stay.
-These are usually the people who move back abroad after graduation, or travel extensively after finishing their degree.
+Either you’re not sure they’re going to come back, or they actually don’t come back.
+These are usually the people who come back t0 work for a tour company, or end up traveling extensively after their degree.
 You know the type.
 Those kids who start a travel blog.
 Sheesh.
-No one likes them! 😏 😉
+No one likes them.

 AKA the know-it-all.
-Miss (or mister) been there done that.
-They probably travelled to Europe for 3 weeks with their parents 3 summers ago.
-Or maybe one of their parents is from somewhere in Europe which apparently makes them a walking travel book.
-Take what they say worth a grain of salt, making to do your own research before setting out for a weekend trip.
-You’ll be better off in the end, and more educated!
-Yay learning!
+Meaning they travelled to Europe for 3 weeks with their parents 3 summers ago.
+Or maybe one of their parents are from somewhere in Europe and that makes them a walking travel book.
+Take what they say worth a grain of salt, and do some research on your own.
+You’ll be better off for it in the end.

-PRAISE.
-The one who doesn't procrastinate and plans everything.
-The person who plans every single trip you venture.
+This is the person who plans every single trip you go on.
 From finding hostels and Air BnBs, to booking train tickets and giving you a rough itinerary.
-The planner gets down to business and puts their travel guru mask to make life a whole lot easier.
-Be sure to do your research and add your two-cents in on where you might want to go so you don't miss out!
+This person puts their travel guru mask on and gets the job done to make life a whole lot easier.

 Want to go skydiving?
 Sure!!
 Want to go hiking today?
 Sure!
 Want to drink wine in the Piazza and people watch?
 Sure!
 Want to take a day trip tomorrow?
 Sure!
 Where to!?

 This person is great to have as a roommate or BSAFF (best study abroad friend forever) because they are down for ANY adventure.
-They’re there with you no matter what and will be by your side through tourist traps, drunken secret bakery runs , miserable transport adventures, and all your foreign boy dates, good and bad.
-They're next to you in class and on trains to a new county, and you don't know how you would have survived without them being your roommate.
+They’re there with you no matter what and will be by your side through tourist traps, and amazing secret finds.